Save Babbinswood Farm

 Purchase your community shares today and become a steward of the land

-• Each member receives one vote, regardless of the number of shares held - Community Benefit Societies are 100% democratic.
+• Each member receives one vote, regardless of the number of shares held - Community Benefit Societies are 100% democratic; influence can not be bought.

-• Shares are life-long and making you a part-owner of Babbinswood Farm South for life.
+• Shares are life-long and make you a part-owner of Babbinswood Farm South for life.

-• Our shareholders, our community, will guide the direction of Babbinswood Farm South.
+• Our shareholders, our community, will guide the direction of Babbinswood Farm South forever.

 • Shares are non-profit-making and withdrawable upon giving notice to the Society (on the proviso that sufficient funds are available to service the withdrawals)